Estimate Review

 Direct Answer

-A useful roofing estimate should list roof size, material, tear-off, disposal, underlayment, flashing, ventilation, decking repair allowance, permits, workmanship warranty, payment terms, and cleanup.
+A useful roofing estimate or free roof estimate should list roof size, material, tear-off, disposal, underlayment, flashing, ventilation, decking repair allowance, permits, workmanship warranty, payment terms, and cleanup.

 Roofing Estimate Line Items